GreysonR/Matter-Particles/README.md

 ## Creating a basic particle emitter
 Creating a particle emitter can be done in as little as 4 lines of code. <br>
 The first thing you need to do is create an engine.
-If you're new to matter.js or haven't used matter.js before, Matter-Particles will automatically create an engine for you:
+If you're new to matter.js or haven't used matter.js before, Matter-Particles will automatically create an engine for you with `Particle.engine.create()`<br>

-    Particle.engine.create();

 If you want, you can also add mouse control with `Particle.engine.createMouse().`<br>
 After that, create a particle emitter:

     var Emitter = Particle.emitter;
-    var emitter = Emitter.create(250, 250);
+    var explosion = Emitter.create(250, 250);

 If you want, you can add more options to the emitter.
 However, you won't have to worry about that for this example.<br>
 The last thing you need to do is add the emitter to the world.
 There are several ways to do this:

     //Option 1
-    Emitter.explode(emitter);
+    explosion.explode(emitter);
     //Option 2
-    emitter.explode();
+    explosion.explode();
     //Option 3
-    emitter.start();
+    explosion.start();

 <br>
 Once you've done this, you should see the particles on your screen.<br>